When enrolling in Medicare, many new beneficiaries are under the impression that they’ll pay one premium for Medicare, and be set with full coverage.

 First, let’s dive a bit into what Original Medicare does cover, then we’ll explore the areas you may need supplementary coverage.

 Medicare Part A

 Medicare Part A is your hospitalization coverage.
 It covers your stay in a medical facility and the associated services while in that facility, such as: inpatient care in hospitals, inpatient rehabilitation facilities, long-term care hospitals, skilled nursing facilities, home health care services, hospice care, and more.

 While Medicare Part A covers the majority of your medical expenses while in a medical facility, you will still be required to cover deductibles and coinsurance while in the hospital (if you have no supplementary coverage).

 Medicare Part B

 Medicare Part B is your outpatient medical coverage for services that are deemed either medically necessary or preventive.
-Part B benefits include ambulance services, inpatient and outpatient care, clinical research, and durable medical equipment.
+Part B benefits include ambulance services, outpatient care, clinical research, and durable medical equipment.

 What Medicare Doesn’t Cover